Bekacru/better-call/README.md

 #### Query Schema

-The `query` option accepts a zod schema and will validate the request query.
+The `query` option accepts a standard schema and will validate the request query.
 If the request query doesn't match the schema, the endpoint will throw an error.
 If it's mounted to a router, it'll return a 400 error.

 ```ts
 const createItem = createEndpoint("/item", {